 Our history began with those “saints of old” who, through the years, have passed the trail-blazing torch to us.
 Because of their journey, today we stand on their shoulders with hands uplifted giving glory, honor, and praise to God.

-The Formation of the Church in the Latter Half of the 19th Century
+Formation of the Church in the Latter Half of the 19th Century:

-Between 1888 and 1949 the Church became a stronghold in the community.
-During this period, many ministers played significant roles in guiding the Church and shaping its future.
-Among those demonstrating their ability to be a strong shepherd for God’s people were Reverends A. Trampe, A. Jones, J. Hampton, S. Robinson, J. Miller, J. Mastin, C. Perry, J. Butler, A. James, W. Walton, W. Howse, O. Tucker, Matthews and E. Drew.
+Between 1888 and 1949, First Missionary Baptist Church emerged as a “stronghold” in the community.
+During these formative years, a plethora of ministers would play significant roles in guiding and shaping its future.
+The Reverends A. Trampe, A. Jones, J. Hampton, S. Robinson, J. Miller, J. Mastin, C. Perry, J. Butler, A. James, W. Walton, W. House, O. Tucker, Matthews, and E. Drew were among those demonstrating their ability to be strong shepherds for God’s people.
 Many accomplishments were achieved under their spiritual leadership.